octospacc/sitoctt/en/miscellanea/Raccolta-Emblemi.md

 +++
 Title = "⚜️ Emblem Collection"
 Categories = [ "Fried-Mixed" ]
-Lastmod = 2024-12-02
+Lastmod = 2024-12-08
 +++

 {{< noticeAutomaticTranslation it >}}

-Tiled on the ctt site, as well as on the sites of other people _who live on my computer_, are these colorful little images.
+Tiled on the ctt site, as well as on other people's sites _who live on my computer_, are these colorful little images.
 Sometimes animated, sometimes with something sensible written inside and sometimes not, and some that link to other pages or in any case do something useful.

 There are different types, with different names: buttons or banners (usually large 88x31 pixels), _blinkie_ (lower and wider, usually 150x20 and animated), or whatever.
 In the end they are all somehow similar to emblems, and therefore I created this page to collect them; first listing the ones I use in general on the site, adding more information, and maybe placing others that I like found around.